claying/OTK/README.md

 The repository implements the Optimal Transport Kernel (OTK) described in the following paper

->Grégoire Mialon, Dexiong Chen, Alexandre d'Aspremont, Julien Mairal.
+>Grégoire Mialon*, Dexiong Chen*, Alexandre d'Aspremont, Julien Mairal.
-[An Optimal Transport Kernel for Feature Aggregation and its Relationship to Attention][1]. preprint ArXiv.
+[An Optimal Transport Kernel for Feature Aggregation and its Relationship to Attention][1]. preprint arXiv.
 2020.
+<br/>*Equal contribution

 ## Short description about the module